bittelc/Demographic-Based-Arrest-Rates/README.md

 ##### Graphical Prettification

-This page will likely feature many JavaScript-based graphs throughout, and furthermore, are the primary objectives of this repository.
+This page will feature many JavaScript-based graphs throughout, and furthermore, are the primary objectives of this repository.
 A lead developer, preferably with experience creating graphs, is in high demand!

 ##### Miscellaneous